|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 The eastern Turks would ally with the Khitans in attacking Tang.
-Khitans were given royla family name of Li by Emperor Taizong in early times and once followed Taizong in his Korean campaigns.
-Khitans first rebelled against Tang in AD 656-661 and again in AD 696.
+Khitans were given royla family name of Li by Emperor Taizong in early times and once followed Taizong in his Koguryo campaigns.
+The Khitans first rebelled against Tang in AD 656-661 and again in AD 696.
 The eastern Turks (namely, Orkhon Turks) would ally with the Khitans in attacking Tang.
 Certainly, the Turks and Khitans were adversaries as well.
 Orchon Turks, under Khan Muchuo, would attack the Khitans as well.
 Tang mobilized an army of hundreds of thousands and defeated the Khitans.
 Hence, the Khitans fled to the Turks for protection.

-Empress Wu Zetian & Zhou Era
+Empress Wu Zetian (624-705) & the Wu-zhou Dynasty Era (684-705)

 In AD 697, the Eastern Turks obtained from Empress Wu Zetian the old Turkic territories of six Tang prefectures: Pingzhou, Shenzhou, Lingzhou, Xiazhou, Suozhou and Dai (Daizhou), and moreover, sought for his daughter the marriage with Chinese royal family.
 When Empress Wu Zetian sent her family's prince to the Turks, Khan Muchuo got angry after learning that his duaghter was not to marry the Tang royal family of Li.
 Khan Muchuo held Prince Wu as a hostage and campaigned against Wu Zetian on behalf of Tang's emperors (two Li emperors, both Wu's sons, who were deprived of rights and placed in palace arrest).
 Khan Muchuo killed 80-90 thousand people in two prefectures of Dingzhou and Zhaozhou and retreated.